Khedarmara Union

 Khedarmara Union (খেদারমারা ইউনিয়ন) is a union parishad under Bagaichhari Upazila of Rangamati District in eastern Bangladesh.

 Geography

 Khedarmara Union has a total area of 6530 acres.
 It is bounded on the northeast, east, and south by the Kachalong River (across which lie Baghaichari Union and Sharoyatali Union).
 It borders Dighinala Upazila to the west and Rupokari Union to the northwest.

 Demographics

 According to the 2022 Bangladesh census, Baghaichari Union had a population of 10,477.
 Among them, 8,487 are Buddhist, 1,469 are Muslim, 519 are Hindu and 2 are Christian.

+Ethnicity

+This Union is home to a variety of different ethnic groups.
+Among them, 12,092 are Bengali, 8,343 are Chakma and 42 are of others ethnic groups.

 Education

 There are two secondary schools in the union, Khedar Mara High School and Uluchhari Mouza High School.